BetterCodeHubTraining/sacon-tutorial/README.md

-# jhotdraw

-* maven build process
-* restructured project layout
-  * introduced submodules

-##License

-* LGPL V2.1
-* Creative Commons Attribution 2.5 License

-##History

-This is a fork of jhotdraw from http://sourceforge.net/projects/jhotdraw.
+This is a fork of https://github.com/wumpz/jhotdraw/ which is a fork of jhotdraw from http://sourceforge.net/projects/jhotdraw.

+# Getting started

+* Head over to [bettercodehub.com](https://bettercodehub.com) and login with your GitHub account.
+You'll then see your repos, and you can start an analysis clicking the ▶️ button.
+It will analyze the default branch.